 Did you know Candida also contributes to weight gain?

+You betcha!
 Candida contributes to weight gain through multiple pathways.

 First, yeast overgrowths increase our appetite for sugary starches and simple carbs.
 These nutrient-dense foods are stored as fat if we are unable to burn enough calories to utilize them as energy.